solo300m/netologuTest/README.md

 # Header of file Readme
 - I studed in Netology
 - I'm good student
-- I gooing to go to the parck
+- I'm gooing to go to the parck
+- We are gooing to made wery best project!